Side Menu ☰

 How does it work?

 If we hold a mobile number for you in our records, we will send you a free text message approximately three working days before your appointment.
-The text will also offer the option to ask for the appointment to be cancelled or rearranged.
+To cancel or rearrange an appointment please call the phone number provided in the text.

 Can you send text reminders to more than one phone?

 We can send the same message to more than one phone as long as you have given us your consent to do so.
 However, be careful if you are considering giving us a number for a mobile phone you do not own, such as a company mobile.
 Is it always in your possession?
 Would you be happy that somebody else, such as a colleague or family member, could see messages about your appointments?

 What happens if I do not want to receive text reminders?

 You can opt out of the reminder service by emailing HCHnotifications@nhs.net.
 Please include the following information:

 Once we know the new number we can continue sending the reminder messages to your new mobile.

 How secure is the service?

 The information comes from our computer system which is highly secure.
 Mobile networks are secure and the mobile phone companies put very strict controls in place to prevent individuals from misusing network technology.
 It is extremely unlikely an individual text message would be read, and it would take a high level system administrator access to do so.
 Once the message reaches the mobile phone, it is only as secure as your phone.